 Finally, uninstall tracking could be the fourth decision point.
 Uninstall tracking is tricky.
 For mobile apps, generally, analytics products use silent notification to figure whether an app has been uninstalled.
 In the third party tools I have mentioned in the blog, only Clever Tap offers uninstall tracking for the mobile apps as far I have explored.
 This is an exceptionally useful feature.
 As soon as users user uninstalls, the product teams could send an email asking for feedback and nudging to return.
 At Sqrrl, it helped us get honest feedback, and 10-15% of the time users even installed the app again.

 Uninstall or churn could be directly observed in Amplitude and Mixpanel.
 If a user hasn’t opened the app in a long period of time (defined by the domain you operate), the user could be considered as churned.

-I do think Mixpanel has a bit edgy when it comes to using AI (Insights feature).
+I do think Mixpanel has an edge when it comes to using AI (Insights feature).
 Further, notification and email features also come handy.

 On that note, Clever Tap was a surprise package for me.
 I used it Sqrrl, a fintech startup I worked as a Pre-MBA intern.
 Clever Tap offer product analytics which includes user profile, uninstall tracking, and product communications tool (email, notification, and SMS).